 For taxes payable in 2004 and thereafter, the payments are due 50 percent on February 24 and 50 percent on August 24.
 If the 24th falls on a weekend or holiday, the payment date is the next regular work day.
-The Department of Revenue must notify each taconite producer of its tax obligation by February 15.
+The Department of Revenue must notify each taconite producer of its tax obligation for the year by February 15.